heubych/uTradeFi_Documentation/docs/keyconcepts.md

 ## Reference assets

 The reference asset is defined as the reference "currency" of the protocol and is used as reference to calculate the profit and losses of each investor.
 It's envisaged that Ether will be the reference currency and therefore any profit and losses will be calculated against the performance of Ether.
+However the platform provider could use an other reference currency as long as the currency is onchain (e.g. a stablecoin).

-?> The reference asset of uTradeFi is Ether.
+?> The reference asset of uTradeFi is envisaged to be Ether.
 The gains and losses are calculated against the reference asset